italomaia/model_mommy/README.md

     kid = mommy.make_one(Kid)

 and your object is created!
-No boring attributes passing like 'foobar' every damn time.
+No boring attribute passing like 'foobar' every damn time.
+You can check your generated model like this:

+    assert kid.happy in (True or False)
+    >>> True
+    assert isinstance(kid.name, basestring)
+    >>> True
+    ... etc

 mommy also handles relationships.
 Suppose the kid has a dog: